ARpatterns/SnapAR/dragon_snacks/README.md

 #### Play the Game
 1. Download [Lens Studio 4.31](https://ar.snap.com/download/v4-31).
 The game only works with this version.
 2. Open [dragon_game.lsproj](LensStudio/dragon_game.lsproj) in Lens Studio
 3. Play the game inside Lens Studio using [Webcam Mode](https://developers.snap.com/lens-studio/lens-studio-workflow/previewing-your-lens).
-The game is optimized for iPhone X, therefore, choose iPhone X for [Device Simulation](https://developers.snap.com/lens-studio/lens-studio-workflow/previewing-your-lens).
+The game is optimized for iPhone X, therefore, choose *iPhone X* for [Device Simulation](https://developers.snap.com/lens-studio/lens-studio-workflow/previewing-your-lens) and press the button *Simulate device's FOV*.
 You should see the following screen:

 <div align="center">
   <img src="graphics/menu_screen.png" width="200"/>